jessepav/lacygoill-wiki-backup/vim/highlighting.md

 ---

-When  a colorscheme  is already  loaded (i.e.  `g:colors_name` is  set), setting `'bg'` will cause it to be reloaded.
+When  a color scheme  is already  loaded (i.e.  `g:colors_name` is  set), setting `'bg'` will cause it to be reloaded.
-The colorscheme may adjust to the new value of `'bg'`.
+The color scheme may adjust to the new value of `'bg'`.
 Or it may reset `'bg'`.
-First delete `g:colors_name` when needed (for what?  to make Vim behave as if no colorscheme was loaded, i.e. only resets the builtin HGs?).
+First delete `g:colors_name` when needed (for what?  to make Vim behave as if no color scheme was loaded, i.e. only resets the builtin HGs?).

         https://vi.stackexchange.com/a/13089/17449

 When `'bg'` is set, the default attributes for the HGs will change.
 To use other attributes, place `:hi` commands *after* setting `'bg'`.

-## how to write my own colorscheme
+## how to write my own color scheme

 Document this: